China, in surprise announcement, says it is scrapping the prime minister's annual press conference - ExBulletin

 China, in surprise announcement, says it is scrapping the prime minister's annual press conference

-BEIJING (AP) China's government announced Monday it was scrapping an annual prime ministerial news conference, which was one of the few times a top Chinese leader took questions from reporters.
+BEIJING The Chinese government announced Monday that it was scrapping the prime minister's annual news conference, one of the few times a senior Chinese leader took questions from reporters.

 Lou Qinjian, spokesperson for the National People's Congress, said on the eve of the opening of the annual session of the Legislative Assembly that Premier Li Qiang would not hold a press conference at the end of the session. here, as he has done every year since 1993.